 The exact numbers of breast implants in women is hard to define however last year about 1.5 million were inserted worldwide (International Society of Aesthetic Plastic Surgery, ISAPS) and about 150,000 had implants removed.

 Implants are not life devices and all will need revision in due course.

-The commonest reasons for revision are capsular contracture, implant migration, poor aesthetic result, size change and rupture.
+The most common reasons for revision are capsular contracture, implant migration, poor aesthetic result, size change and rupture.

 Different types of implants perform differently, give different outcomes and have different relative risks of these complications.